Sysprep (System Preparation) Overview

 If a PC is joined to a domain, and the Group Policy of that domain assigns a strong account password policy to the PC, all user accounts will require strong passwords.
 Running Sysprep or OOBE does not remove the strong password policy.

+Always use strong passwords for your user accounts.
 If you do not assign a strong password to a user account before you run Sysprep or OOBE, you may not be able to log on to the PC.
-We recommend that you always use strong passwords for your user accounts.

 The following scenarios are not supported: